Our contact details

 - Website User Data – We hold this data to provide you with the best user experience of our website – our lawful basis for doing this is LEGITIMATE INTEREST.

-For more information from the regulator on the different lawful basis under which data can be published visit the ICO website.
+For more information from the regulator on the different lawful basis under which data can be processed and stored, visit the ICO website.

 What we do with the information